viktor-nikolov/MicroBlaze-DDR3-tutorial/README.md

 We will use only USB UART and GPIO in this demo design.
 Nevertheless, other peripherals (e.g., SPI) can be added to the design in a similar manner.
 :warning: In case you want to use AXI Quad SPI IP in your design, do pay attention to an important note [in this section](#let-me-provide-a-few-comments-on-what-we-see-in-the-final-diagram) of this tutorial.
 You can also check this [sample project](https://github.com/viktor-nikolov/ILI9488-Xilinx/tree/main/sample_project_files/MicroBlaze_DDR3_AXI-GPIO_AXI-SPI) of mine for a working example of AXI Quad SPI IP use with the MicroBlaze.

 For UART, we use the benefit of the board file.
 Drag "USB UART" from the Board window to the diagram.
-It will create AXI UART lite IP and corresponding input/output port.
+It will create AXI UART Lite IP and the corresponding input/output port.

 We add GPIO manually.
 Search for "gpio" in the IP Catalog and drag AXI GPIO to the diagram.
 Double-click it for configuration.
 We need just one output GPIO pin for our demo, so we select "All Outputs" and set "GPIO Width" to 1: